 A Membership to The Mid-Michigan Children’s Museum provides free general admission for a year.
 Home school groups of 10 or more also qualify for reduced admission tickets when visits are pre-scheduled.
 For more information contact us at 989-399-6626.

 Sign up for our E-Newsletter by contacting us at http://michildrensmuseum.com/contact

 In addition to a scheduled visit to the Children’s Museum, special programs are available to heighten students’ visit.
 These 15-30 minute programs are designed to enhance the galleries through direct ties to school curricula and Michigan GLCEs.
-To schedule one of these programs during your visit to the Mid-Michigan Children’s Museum or for any questions please contact: firstname.lastname@example.org.
+To schedule one of these programs during your visit to the Mid-Michigan Children’s Museum or for any questions please contact our Play Educator, at firstname.lastname@example.org.